tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 ### Certificate Update Process

-The certificates in the production environment are regenerated with certbot in `standalone` mode.
+The certificates in the sample Ansible production environment are regenerated with certbot in `standalone` mode.
 This approach means the NGINX webserver gets automatically stopped briefly around every 60 days.
 If this doesn't suit your needs, consider using a different approach for generating production certificates.

-### Automatic yum updates
+### Automatic dnf updates

 The `base` role is set to configure `dnf-automatic` to automatically install updates.
 This should help ensure that servers are up to date, but unmanaged system updates may introduce an element of risk and instability which may not be appropriate for your use case.

-If you'd like to disable automatic yum updates, set `base_install_updates_automatically` to `false` in `environments/prod/group_vars/all`.
+If you'd like to disable automatic package updates, set `base_install_updates_automatically` to `false` in `environments/prod/group_vars/all`.